Russia builds Arctic satellite network

 Russia is developing a unique satellite network dedicated to monitoring of the Arctic.
-With her territory stretching thousands of kilometers along the Arctic Ocean, Russian Federation faces many challenges when trying to balance the economic development and the environmental protection of her vast northern regions.
+With its territory stretching thousands of kilometers along the Arctic Ocean, Russian Federation faces many challenges when trying to balance the economic development and the environmental protection of these vast regions.
 In particular, traditional communications and weather-forecasting satellites "hanging" over the Equator are ill-suited for serving high-latitude areas of the globe.
-To focus latest space capabilities on this crucial, yet hard-to-reach region, Russian engineers proposed a multi-purpose constellation dubbed Arktika (Arctic).
-The Arktika network will be employed to perform a variety of remote-sensing tasks, such as monitoring of environmental conditions, and also provide reliable communications and navigation across this inhospitable but economically crucial region.

 Origin of the Arktika concept